gzandiemer/libsta/README.md

 ### To Do

+- save likes to database book.likers
 - Add Carousel to home and dashboard (limit each with 3-4 cards)
+- Order books from the most liked to the least
 - Add profile card to profile page with follow button
+- Add comment upvote section to BookSingle.vue

 <a name="problems-to-fix"/>